 You may consider a patient to be immature, too ill or lacking in mental capacity to give valid consent, yet they could request that information not be disclosed to a third party.
 Under the terms of the National Health Act, if no person has been legally appointed to give consent on a patient’s behalf, then the following order of preference for obtaining consent should be followed: a spouse or partner, parent, grandparent, adult child or adult brother or sister.

 Where none of the above persons exist, then you may approach the High Court for relief.
-In emergency situations in state hospitals, the Medical Superintendent may give advice.
+In emergencies in state hospitals, the Medical Superintendent may give advice.

-If a young person is able to understand the implications of the disclosure, they are able to give their consent, regardless of age.
+If a young person can understand the implications of the disclosure, they can give their consent, regardless of age.
 However, the rules previously mentioned regarding immaturity apply.
 If you believe the child to be a victim of physical, sexual or emotional abuse, yet they are incapable of giving consent, you must pass their information on to an appropriate responsible person or statutory agency.
 This is where the disclosure can be given without consent, in the patient’s best interests.